 Program (four-years) Description High School Requirements Bachelor of Arts and Science in Climate & Environment This program serves students who seek an interdisciplinary education with a unique strength in both environment and climate.
 The field of environment focuses on the physical and chemical composition, nature, and the societal relationship we maintain with our physical setting, while the field of climate focuses on how the Earth's energy balance affects our environment.
 Students in the BASc in Climate and Environment program will have the option of completing a Co-op Education program.
 English; two of math, chemistry, biology or physics; and two other university preparatory courses in grade 12.
 Bachelor of Arts and Science in Health A program for students interested in the ever-broadening field of health, including scientific, social and humanistic dimensions.
 Students in the BASc in Health will take courses in a wide range of disciplines including biomedical sciences, social determinants of health, health equity and health ethics, and customize their degree with a selection of courses from the Faculties of Arts and Science.
+Students in the BASc in Health groups and course in the BASc in Health equity and health ethics, and functional sciences are with a selection of courses from the Faculties of Arts and Science.
 Students in the BASc in Health program will have the option of completing a Co-op Education program.
 English; two of math, chemistry, biology or physics; and two other university preparatory courses in grade 12.